Medicaid Long Term Care Mental Health Benefits for Seniors

 Mental Health Benefits with Medicaid Long Term Care

-There are three types of Medicaid Long Term Care – Nursing Home Medicaid, Home and Community Based Service (HCBS) Waivers, and Aged Blind & Disabled (ABD) Medicaid.
+There are three types of Medicaid Long Term Care relevant to seniors – Nursing Home Medicaid, Home and Community Based Service (HCBS) Waivers, and Aged Blind & Disabled (ABD) Medicaid.
 As the name suggests, Nursing Home Medicaid covers room and board and health care services in a nursing home facility.
 HCBS Waivers cover in-home care services for people who have high level of care needs but wish to remain living at home or “in the community,” such as with a family member.
 ABD Medicaid, also known as Regular Medicaid, also provides health services for low-income people who are still living in the community and are over age 65, blind or disabled.

 Medicaid state agencies have made recent efforts to integrate their mental health coverage and services into their overall programs.
 Part of the integration is an updated screening process where the state determines what each individual requires for care and where they might best receive that care.
 During this process, the state will look for any possible mental health issues and take them into consideration when creating a care plan.